Can This New Concept Mall Revive Interest in West Berlin?

 It may have been a necessary deletion, but the disfigurement calls Bikini Berlin’s historic claims into question.
 “This reuse has almost nothing to do with preservation,” says Florian Heilmeyer, an editor of Berlin-based Uncube magazine, who worked in Bikinihaus in 2006.
 Then, the upper part of the building was mostly empty, though its form, after a half century of on-and-off use, remained almost entirely intact.
 The grade-level arcade, however, was generally abuzz with activity, containing an eclectic mix of shops and restaurants including Tai Tung, Juhnke’s old haunt.

 The “regenerated” Bikinihaus wears its period detailing—those International Style touches embedded in the building’s main facade—as mere accessories.
 The rear facade was nearly completely gutted and reworked according to a preening, but unprepossessing pattern.
 If Zentrum am Zoo was protected by law, how can the architects justify their design?
 “The buildings were landmarked as an ensemble, which meant that original detailing in the front facades, salient architectural features, and overall geometries had to be retained,” Seskunas explains.
 “The stair towers were a somewhat gray area.”
-The ambiguity of the preservation law, not to mention the blasé attitude of the involved parties, speaks to the public’s middling perception of Berlin’s Cold War–era architecture.
+The ambiguity on the part of the authorities involved speaks to the public’s middling perception of Berlin’s Cold War architecture.
 “The Zentrum’s lower status within the pantheon of West Berlin’s postwar modern structures may explain why the buildings were allowed to be modified so extensively,” Pugh says, suggesting that the city’s Modernist heavyweights—Mies’s New National Gallery, to take the obvious example— never could have been tampered with in the same way.

 Such historical concerns, however, are easily trumped by questions of Bikini Berlin’s financial viability.
 “It’s surprisingly convincing for a mall, but only the future will tell if the concept works out economically,” Heilmeyer muses.
 Mayer offers up a similar sentiment, saying that “the products in many of the stores are not consumable enough” to sustain long-term business.
 Others are hesitant that the model can be replicated in other parts of the city.
 Hild und K’s Dionys Ottl, the lead architect of the project through its completion, admits that Bikini is “exceptional and not [yet] representative for the planned future of the city.”
 Berlin, “oscillating between reinventing an imaginary past and preserving a myth of what the city may have been before gentrification,” is still trying to figure itself out, he says.